 Children are very welcome at St. Mark’s in-the-Bowery!
 We are a young, diverse and growing congregation.
 Infants-in-arms are also welcome!
 Don’t worry if your child cries—we understand that babies are sometimes moved by the spirit too.

 Families start worship together, in the sanctuary.
 Those with very young children may prefer to sit on the risers against the walls, where art supplies are provided to keep little hands busy.
-During the opening hymn, children are called to Sunday school in the Parish Hall.
-They rejoin the congregation at the Peace.

 Our Episcopal tradition recognizes sacraments as “outward and visible signs of inward and visible grace.”
 Holy Baptism and the Eucharist (also known as “Holy Communion”) are the two great sacraments given by Christ to his church.